jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 * How are your faiths different?

 ### Meeting of the Minds
 Steve Allen produced a TV show in the late 1970s called [__The Meeting of the Minds__]( https://en.wikipedia.org/wiki/Meeting_of_Minds).
-It was a scripted show where four famous people from history would sit a table for a 30-minute conversation with Allen as their host/moderator.
+It was a scripted show where four famous people from history, portrayed by actors, would sit a table for a 30-minute conversation with Allen as their host/moderator.
->Act as four personas: Galileo, Isaac Newton, Albert Einstein and Stephen Hawking.
+>Act as four personas: Galileo Galilei, Isaac Newton, Albert Einstein and Stephen Hawking.
 >
 >They are sitting at a round table having a discussion.
 They all speak English.
 Hawking's speech is not incumbered by his illness.
 >